Thomas Barbour Bryan: Art collection and patronage of George Peter Alexander Healy

 Bryan commissioned many works by George Peter Alexander Healy.
-Healy was acquainted with Bryan.
-In 1857, Healy purchased a cottage in Cottage Hill (Elmhurst) from Bryan, where Healy lived for next six years, making him neighbors with Bryan during this period.
-Healy also partnered with Bryan in the founding of Graceland Cemetery In addition, Bryan's daughter Jennie would become a student of Healy's.
-One day in 1860, Bryan purchased all the paintings Healy's entire painting gallery to display in a hall he owned on Dearborn Street.
+The two had become friends around the time Bryan moved to Cottage Hill (Elmhurst).
+In 1857, Healy purchased the Hill Cottage (a cottage in Cottage Hill) from Bryan, where Healy lived for next six years.
+This made him neighbors with Bryan during this period.
+Healy created a number of paintings of the Bryan family.
+He also partnered with Bryan in the founding of Graceland Cemetery.
+In addition, Bryan's daughter Jennie became a student of Healy's.
+On one occasion in 1860, Bryan purchased all the paintings Healy's entire inventory of Heale's painting gallery to and displayed the works in a hall that he owned on Dearborn Street.

-In his art collection were portraits which Henry Clay, Edward Everett, Henry Wadsworth Longfellow, Daniel Webster had posed for.

-Bryan owned a collection of paintings of all presidents of the United States.
-Many of these were painted by Healy.
-Bryan gave this collection to the Corcoran Gallery of Art.
+In Bryan's art collection were portraits which Henry Clay, Edward Everett, Henry Wadsworth Longfellow, Daniel Webster had posed for.
+Bryan also owned a collection of paintings of all presidents of the United States, many of which had been painted by Healy.
+Bryan gave his collection of presidential portraits to the Corcoran Gallery of Art.

-After Bryan's death, many of the paintings of Healy's he still owned were passed on to his daughter Jennie.
+After Bryan's death, many of the paintings of Healy's that he still owned were passed on to his daughter Jennie.
 After her death in 1919, in 1920, Jennie Byrd's Payne's widowed husband, John Barton Payne, gave a collection of forty masterpieces to the State of Virginia, a gift valued at time at over $1 million.
 In this gift were several paintings Bryan commissioned from Healy.
 This gift, which was given by Payne alongside a financial gift of $100,000 for a museum to house the art, came with a stipulation that the state must match his gift.
 This was eventually done in 1932, and construction began on the Virginia Museum of Fine Arts.

 Collector of historic memorabilia

 In his life, Bryan acquired several noteworthy pieces of historic memorabilia.

 After the Great Chicago Fire, Bryan purchased the broken remains of the bell from the city's lost courthouse at an auction.
 He kept parts of the bell, but sold most of the bell's remains to H.S.
 Everhart & Company, who made one-inch tall miniature bells as souvenirs.
 The courthouse bell was notable in relation to the fire, as it had been one of the bells in the city that was rung to warn citizens of the fire.

-After notable people had been invited to send items to the Northwestern Sanitary Fair to auction, Abraham Lincoln sent the original draft of the Emancipation Proclamation.
+After notable people had been invited to send items to the Northwestern Sanitary Fair to auction, Abraham Lincoln sent the original handwritten draft of the Emancipation Proclamation.
 Bryan was successful in bidding for it, paying $3,000 for it, the item being the highest bid item on auction.
 Bryan had lithographic copies made and sold for the benefit of the Sanitary Commission.
 Bryan gifted the document to the Chicago Soldier's Home, who in turn entrusted it to the Chicago Historical Society for safekeeping.
 However, this original document was lost in the Great Chicago Fire.